marc06210/jep-238-maven/test-application-sb/Readme.md

-# test-application
+# test-application-sb

-This application shows that JEP-238 is supported by normal java applications.
+This module shows that the JEP-238 is also supported by SpringBoot fat jars.

 ## Usage
 Run **mvn clean install** on the multi-release-library

 Run **mvn clean package** on this module

-Switch from Java 8 to Java11 (or above) and run **java -cp target/test-application-1.0-SNAPSHOT.jar:../multi-release-library/final-module/target/final-release-1.0-SNAPSHOT.jar com.mgu.jep238.test.Application**
+Switch from Java 8 to Java11 (or above) and run **java -jar target/test-application-sb-0.0.1-SNAPSHOT.jar**

 You will have different outputs depending on Java version.